 All of Delta’s B767s feature a Business Class cabin with a staggered seat layout, whereby the foot compartment for each seat is located between or under the seat(s) ahead.
 This means that all seats face forward and enjoy direct aisle access.

 Since none of the rows line up, nobody is directly looking into the seat across the aisle.

-The middle seats all come in pairs (separated by a large armrest) while the window seats are all single seats.
-These window seats alternate between ‘real window seats’ (with a large armrest between the seat and aisle) and ‘aisle seats’ (with only a narrow arm rest between the seat and aisle).
-Those aisle seats are not as enjoyable as the real window seats and will feel occasionally disturbed by passengers and crew in the aisle during the flight.
+The middle seats all come in pairs (separated by a large armrest), while the window seats are all single seats.
+These window seats alternate between ‘real window seats’ (with a large armrest between the seat and aisle) and ‘aisle seats’ (with only a narrow armrest between the seat and aisle).
+Those aisle seats are not as enjoyable as the real window seats and will occasionally be disturbed by passengers and crew in the aisle during the flight.

 Which Seat Did I Select?